prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/travis/01-basic-setup.md

 Now let's run the job to ensure the test works:

-1. Go to the job's page (Something like [https://travis-ci.com/prancer-io/prancer-travis-tutorial](https://travis-ci.com/prancer-io/prancer-travis-tutorial)
+1. Go to the job's page (Something like [https://travis-ci.com/prancer-io/prancer-travis-tutorial](https://travis-ci.com/prancer-io/prancer-travis-tutorial) but for your repository

 2. Click on the button `More options` in the top right and select `Trigger build`.
 Alternatively, you can just commit something on your branch and push it.